kelvinleandro/todo-app/README.md

 2. automatic-theme: version "2.0".
 This version automatically changes the theme based on the device theme (There is no settings screen yet).

-3. final-ts: It has the same features as the main branch, but now using TypeScript (it wasn't finished).
+3. final-ts: It has the same features as the main branch, but now using TypeScript.

 ## Preview